cipher813/rl_continuous_control/report.md

 **Buffer Size.**  The ReplayBuffer memory size, as in the number of experiences that are remembered.

 **Batch Size.**  The size of each training batch sampled at a time.

-**Alpha.**  Used in prioritized replay implementations as level of prioritization (alpha=0 is uniform).

-**Beta.**  Used in prioritized replay implementations, importance-sampling weight to control the degree weights affect learning.

 **Gamma.**  Discount factor for discounting past experiences (most recent experiences more highly rewarded as in less discount is applied).